kriszyp/compose/README.md

 is similar to Compose() and takes exactly the same type of arguments (any mixture of constructors or objects), but rather than creating a constructor, it directly creates an instance object.
-Calling the constructor returned from Compose with no argumetns and calling Compose.create act approximately the same action, i.e. Compose(...)() acts the same as Compose.create(...).
+Calling the constructor returned from Compose with no arguments and calling Compose.create act approximately the same action, i.e. Compose(...)() acts the same as Compose.create(...).
 The main difference is that Compose.create is optimized for instance creation and avoids unnecessary prototype creation involved in creating a constructor.